expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 ---

-Yesterday I watched an uncharacteristically [cringe-inducing Bloomberg News segment][1] on Bitcoin, permeated with an air of confidently ignorant dismissal more likely to be found among social news websites comments, rather than at a professional media organization.
+Yesterday I watched an uncharacteristically [cringe-inducing Bloomberg News segment][1] on Bitcoin.
+Bitcoin has been around since 2009, on the radar of the general tech scene since 2011, so by now I expect the debate around it to be a bit more informed and less flippantly dismissive.

 In the host's defense (Sara Eisen), she appears to have done her homework and groks both Bitcoin's technical basics and the fact that the value of anything, including even